mitro54/study-tracker-scheduler/user-stories.md

 - AS a developer i want this project to be available on github so anyone crazy enough can try it out
 - AS a developer i dont think GUI is absolutely necessary
 - AS a developer i think this project does not need a database, can use JSON files
+- AS a developer i might need to rework how the days are printed, current implementation is bad because it prints the days one per line, taking a lot of space, leading to bad UX

 ## WORKFLOW